feedzai/pdb/README.md

 - Define which columns will be part of this constraint.

 .setForeignTable(String foreignTable)
-- Define the foreign table we are refering to.
+- Define the foreign table we are referring to.

-.addForeignColumn(String... foreigmColumns)
+.addForeignColumn(String... foreignColumns)
 - Selects the affected columns in the foreign table.
 ```